 If you’re thinking about taking your nearest and dearest on a holiday to Japan but are worried about keeping everyone entertained, we’ve compiled this handy guide to some of Japan’s best family-friendly activities.
-All of the outings included can be experienced on our Japan Family Adventure – our itinerary created specifically with family groups in mind.
+All of the outings included can be experienced on our Japan Family Adventure tour – our itinerary created specifically with family groups in mind.

 Famous for its wacky street style and elaborate crepes and as the birthplace of kawaii, the neighbourhood of Harajuku in Shibuya is a pop culture paradise not to be missed while you’re in Tokyo.
 The long and narrow Takeshita-dori shopping street is undoubtedly the area’s beating heart.
 Wander down to discover trendy Japanese fashion and cosmetics, as well as cat cafés, cutesy street food and purikura photo booths.
 It’s the ideal shopping area for teenagers to pick up some affordable clothing and other souvenirs.
 The buzzy atmosphere and eccentrically dressed locals should keep the rest of the family entertained too.